 A Vice-Chairman of the Federation, Suchart Chantaranakaracha, said that the highly valued baht was doing more damage to Thai exporters than the negative sentiment caused by the international trade wars.

 However, he also emphasised that both issues were working in tandem to create a perfect storm for the kingdom’s export-led economy and it has already impacted Thailand’s domestic economy.

-Standing committee of business and government leaders called for by commercial groups
+Committee of business and government leaders

 Business groups this week including the Joint Standing Committee on Commerce, Industry and Banking and the Thai Chamber of Commerce called for a committee to be set up between the government and business leaders to deliver real action to curb the baht as a key economic priority.